dancingpixels/solid-interneting/notes.md

 ### The Cascade

-The “cascading” part of CSS is due to the fact that rules cascade down from multiple sources.
+The `cascading` part of CSS is due to the fact that rules cascade down from multiple sources.

 The CSS hierarchy for every web page is:

-5. The browser’s default stylesheet
+- The browser's default stylesheet

-4. User-defined stylesheets
+- User-defined stylesheets

-3. External stylesheets (that’s us)
+- External stylesheets (that's us)

-2. Page-specific styles (that’s also us)
+- Page-specific styles (that's also us)

-1. Inline styles (that could be us, but it never should be)
+- Inline styles (that could be us, but it never should be)

 Styles defined in each subsequent step *override* previous ones.